 Now please, don’t fill your bag with your baby’s 10 favorite toys.
 And also don’t leave the same two toys in there all day every day!

 This will help keep your baby occupied and happy when you’re out and about.

 13. Poop Bags

-Don’t get caught with a stinky dirty diaper and no where to throw it away to contain the stink!
+Don’t get caught with a stinky dirty diaper and nowhere to contain the stink when you throw it away!
 You can use these plastic poop bags for baby diapers or what we do is actually use dog poop bags (double duty if you have a dog!)!
 Either one will do the trick at containing the smell when needed.

 14. Sunscreen (+ Bug Spray)

 Throw in a small travel-size container or sunscreen stick for those spontaneous stops at the park or when you find yourself at a farmers market with no shade for you and baby!

 This is something that’s helpful for both you and your little one — after they’re 6 months old, of course.

 If you live in a place with gnats or mosquitos like I do, throwing in a small bug spray is a good idea too!
 You don’t want to ruin a picnic because you can’t get the bugs to leave you alone!

 Another thing for you and kids (if you have toddlers!) is hand sanitizer.
 Use this before feeding your baby or after changing them.